-- 1) The Examination Board performs all tasks that are assigned to it by law or by university regulations. - 2) The Dean appoints an Examination Board for each degree programme (or group of programmes). - The Dean convenes the Examination Board and appoints the members based on their expertise in the field of the relevant degree programme or group of programmes. - 4) It is the responsibility of the Dean to ensure that the Examination Board is independent and functions as an expert professional body.
+- 1) The Examination Board performs all tasks that are assigned to it by law or by university regulations.
+(WHW art.
+12) - 2) The Dean appoints an Examination Board for each degree programme (or group of programmes). - 3) The Dean convenes the Examination Board and appoints the members based on their expertise in the field of the relevant degree programme or group of programmes. - 4) It is the responsibility of the Dean to ensure that the Examination Board is independent and functions as an expert professional body. - 5) See also website Examination Boards BMS